-To turn LKA on and off, press Art on the center console.
-If equipped, the indicator light on the button comes on when LKA is on and turns off when LKA is disabled.
+To turn LKA on and off, press (on the center console.

-When on, Art is white, if equipped, indicating that the system is not ready to assist.
-Art is green if LKA is ready to assist.
-LKA may assist by gently turning the steering wheel if the vehicle approaches a detected lane marking.
-A is amber when assisting.
-It may also provide a Lane Departure Warning (LDW) alert by flashing A is amber if the vehicle crosses a detected lane marking.
+When on, is green if LKA is available to assist and provide LDW alerts.
+It may assist by gently turning the steering wheel and display as amber if the vehicle approaches a detected lane marking without using a turn signal in that direction.
+It may also provide an LDW alert by flashing amber as the lane marking is crossed.
 Additionally, there may be three beeps, or the driver seat may pulse three times, on the right or left, depending on the lane departure direction.